dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T1858: Genetic resources are crucial for agricultural innovation.
+### T1858: Genetic diversity from local resources is vital for crop development.

 |Support|
 |---|